yszh8/chatc.github.io/_pages/about.md

 News
 ======

+\[2025.1\] [Google Blog](https://research.google/blog/chain-of-agents-large-language-models-collaborating-on-long-context-tasks/) reports our Chain-of-Agent!
+Thanks, Google!

+\[2025.1\] One paper was accepted at ICLR 2025, and one was accepted at NAACL 2025.
+Thanks to Sarkar and Haoyuan Li!

 \[2024.9\] One paper on [Multi-Agent LLMs](https://yuszh.com/chain-of-agents/) is accepted at NeurIPS 2024.
 Thanks to all my collaborators!

 \[2024.7\] One paper on LLM error detection is accepted at COLM 2024.
 Thanks to Ryo and all the collaborators!